Five Things That Will Distract You From Following Your Dreams

 The point is – sometimes you need to go out with your friends and enjoy life.
 But sometimes you don’t.

-Hobbies: I’m a geek, so my hobbies include playing video games, watching movies, TV shows etc. Occasionally I get into this trance where I load up iTunes and Spotify and just lose myself in the music (word to Eminem) and do nothing but listen to every one of my favourite songs at that moment in time.
+Hobbies: I’m a geek, so my hobbies include playing video games, watching movies, TV shows, reading comics and more.
+Occasionally I get into this trance where I load up iTunes and Spotify and just lose myself in the music (word to Eminem) and do nothing but listen to every one of my favourite songs at that moment in time.
 Your hobbies may be different.
-We all need hobbies though, they’re the activities that help us to escape from the harsh realities of life.
+We all need hobbies though; they’re the activities that help us to escape from the harsh realities of life.

 Sometimes I let my hobbies take up every single second of my free time, and although I go to bed in a slightly good mood, at the back of my mind I know I wasted some time that could have been spent doing productive things.